Bitch and Animal

 Their first album, What's That Smell, was self-produced and featured some of their best-known songs, such as "Drag King Bar" and (on a hidden track) "Pussy Manifesto".
-Their next two albums were released on Righteous Babe.
+Their next two albums were released under the record label Righteous Babe.
 Eternally Hard, released in 2001, was co-produced by Ani DiFranco and Wayne Schrengohst and featured "Best Cock on the Block" and "Traffic".
-Their last album, Sour Juice and Rhyme was produced in collaboration with June Millington of the groundbreaking 1970s all-women band Fanny.
+Their last album, Sour Juice and Rhyme was produced in collaboration with June Millington of the ground-breaking 1970s all-women band Fanny.
 "Sour Juice and Rhyme" was nominated for the 15th GLAAD Media Awards along with Rufus Wainwright, Meshell Ndegeocello, Junior Senior, and Peaches, but lost to Rufus Wainwright.